Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Metrics Datasets, Simulators and Benchmark Challenges

 \textbf{(5) API-Supports:} API support determines how flexibly simulators can be integrated into training pipelines.
 Python interfaces are especially useful for data generation and model interaction. \gls{ros2} compatibility allows for testing learned policies in robotics stacks, while C++ APIs provide performance for real-time validation and closed-loop deployment.

-\textbf{(6) Domain-Specific Language (DSL) Support:} Some simulators provide DSLs that enable structured, human-readable scenario specification through high-level functions or syntax.
+\textbf{(6) Domain-Specific Language (DSL) Support:} Some simulators provide \gls{dsl} that enable structured, human-readable scenario specification through high-level functions or syntax.
 These interfaces are especially useful for integrating \glspl{llm}/\glspl{vlm}/\glspl{mllm} in automated scenario generation pipelines.

-Based on these criteria, two simulators stand out in \autoref{tab:simulators} as particularly impactful in foundation model research: CARLA \cite{dosovitskiy2017carla} and SUMO \cite{Lopez2018-sumo}.
+Based on these criteria, two simulators stand out in \autoref{tab:simulators} as particularly impactful in \gls{fm} research: CARLA \cite{dosovitskiy2017carla} and SUMO \cite{Lopez2018-sumo}.
 Their complementary capabilities make them well-suited to different aspects of scenario generation and evaluation.
 SUMO, a microscopic traffic simulator, is designed for large-scale traffic modeling and interaction-heavy scenario simulation at the population level.
-It supports integration with real-world maps via OpenStreetMap, allowing for geographically-accurate traffic flow simulations.
-These features make it a practical backend for \glspl{llm} tasked with generating or editing large-scale traffic configurations using natural language prompts or structured templates.
+It supports integration with real-world maps via OpenStreetMap, allowing for geographically accurate traffic flow simulations.
+These features make it a practical backend for \glspl{llm} tasked with generating or editing traffic configurations using natural language prompts or structured templates.
 CARLA, in contrast, is a macroscopic simulator with high-fidelity physics, sensor simulation, and photorealistic rendering.
 It is widely used for ego-agent policy testing in closed-loop environments.
 Its integration with platforms like Scenic \cite{fremont2019scenic} enables programmatic scenario definition through interpretable formal languages, while its Python API offers fine-grained control over agent behavior, environmental settings, and sensor configurations.
 These characteristics make CARLA particularly suitable for \glspl{llm}, \glspl{vlm}, and \glspl{mllm} in vision-language understanding, closed-loop control, and multimodal reasoning.